 Welcome to T3's Swann Wire-Free Security Camera review.
-Swann is a very big name in CCTV, and its security expertise is also available in wireless cameras such as this, so you can build your own collection of Wi-Fi cameras and connect them to your router.
+Swann is a very big name in CCTV in 2022, and its security expertise is also available in wireless cameras such as this, so you can build your own collection of Wi-Fi cameras and connect them to your router.

 With a totally wireless design that's all the rage among the best security cameras – including the new and very similar Arlo Essential Spotlight Camera – this aims to bring a lot of convenience for building up your home security, while also offering excellent value.

 It offers some interesting and very useful features – and doesn't require you to pay for a subscription to access all of them, unlike some competitors – but there are limitations too.
 Let's discover the pros and cons of this smart security camera.

 Swann Wire-Free Security Camera review: Price and features